benbrastmckie/.config/README.md

 ## [Skim](https://skim-app.sourceforge.io)

+It is important to choose a pdf-viewer that will sync with your LaTeX document, and Skim is a good choice for Mac OS.
-Install Skim with the following commands:
+To install Skim, run the following commands:

 ```
 brew install skim